-It’s that time of year when many of homeowners will be out in the yard and along the rooftop hanging Christmas lights that twinkle with the cheer of the holidays.
+It’s that time of year when many homeowners will be out in the yard.
+And along the rooftop hanging Christmas lights that twinkle with the cheer of the holidays.
 Hanging lights is no small task and it can be quite dangerous if you’re not careful.
 This guide provides basic instructions for hanging lights on surfaces, how to measure the amount you’ll need, and the best types for the display you want to create.

 Study the Surfaces

 Where you hang your Christmas lights should be related to where the closest supply of electricity is.
 You’ll likely use an indoor outlet and have to run any cords through a cracked window.
 Once determined you can measure how many feet of cord you’ll need to reach the beginning of your light display.

 You can hang outdoor holiday lights on the roof, and shingles.
 And gutters but you’ll need to affix them with the right clips for their surface.
 By planning the initial setup of your holiday light display you’ll save time and frustration and have all the tools needed to do the job like a professional.